uber/cadence/bench/README.md

 -----------
 ### Cadence server

 Bench suite is running against a Cadence server/cluster.
+See [documentation](https://cadenceworkflow.io/docs/operation-guide/setup/) for Cadence server cluster setup.

 Note that only the Basic bench test don't require Advanced Visibility.